 Below are the additional information and schedules required by SRC Rule 68 and 68.1 as amended that are relevant to the Company.
-This information is presented for purposes of filing with the SEC and is not required part of the basic financial statements.
+This information is presented for the purpose of filing with the SEC and is not required as part of the basic financial statements.